Ishticode/simple-division-fractal/README.md

 ![base_5_250](https://user-images.githubusercontent.com/53497039/152775883-6932a22a-13cb-4d6c-8d3e-df808184b42b.png)

 It appears that it takes (base - 1) spikes on one level before it shoots higher or lower after.

+Calling it fractal in a broader sense - the potential to be self similar on any scale though it will usually be based on finite points.